nllz/IRTF-HRPC/draft-research.md

 - Right to political participation

 ##### Censorship resistance
 Question(s):
 Does this protocol introduce new identifiers that might be associated with persons or content?
 Does your protocol make it apparent or transparent when filtering happens?
+Can your protocol contribute to filtering in a way it could be implemented to censor data or services?
+Could this be designed to ensure this doesn't happen?

 Explanation:
 Censorship resistance refers to the methods and measures to prevent Internet censorship.

 Example:
 Identifiers of content exposed within a protocol might be used to facilitate censorship, as in the case of IP based censorship, which affects protocols like HTTP.
-Filtering can be made apparent by the use of status code 451 &#x2013; which allows server operators to operate with greater transparency in circumstances where issues of law or public policy affect their operation {{Bray}}.
+Filtering can be made apparent by the use of status code 451 - which allows server operators to operate with greater transparency in circumstances where issues of law or public policy affect their operation {{Bray}}.

 Impacts:
 - Right to freedom of expression